0xAdiyat/Dialogix/README.md

 - **View (features):** Organized into feature-specific folders, each containing screens, controllers, and other UI-related components.
 This separation enables modular development and easy navigation.

-- **Update (core/controllers):** Controllers manage the logic for updating the model.
-For example, the `AuthController` in the `auth` feature handles authentication-related updates.
+- **Update (core/providers):** Providers manage the logic for updating the model.
+For example, the `AuthRepository` in the `auth` feature handles authentication-related updates.

 ## Platform Support